brunocaramelo/vacancy_plan/README.md

      are busy.

-3 - Enter the application's home directory and run the following commands:
+3 - Enter the application's home directory and run the following commands (IMPORTANT):

     1 - docker-compose up -d;